DINKY 352 ED STRAKER’S CAR (1971-1975):

 The Gold version could have a painted/polished or bare metal base.
 The Yellow version had a black painted base.

 This is a chrome version of the 352, recently obtained.
-I am 99% sure its genuine as it had aged believably both inside and outside and there were no tell tale overspray marks.
+I am 99% sure its genuine as it had aged tell-tale overspray marks.
 I’ve done my best photographically to show the car but it looks far more play worn than it is in reality!
 If a collector has better pictures or can corroborate the production of this version, it would be much appreciated.

 As with the 101 Thunderbird 2 and 103 Spectrum Patrol Car, experimental models with a plastic body with a metal base were made.
 They were a cost saving experiment which never went into full production and only a handful of these were ever made.
 They were not prototypes for the original model.